FAQ

 The Election Official Legal Defense Network (EOLDN) is a project of the nonpartisan, nonprofit Center for Election Innovation & Research (CEIR).
 CEIR is a 501(c)(3) non-profit organization (EIN: 81-3815137) that works to restore trust in the American election system and promote election procedures that encourage participation while ensuring election integrity and security.
 If you would like to support CEIR’s work, including EOLDN, please visit our donations page at https://electioninnovation.org/donate/.

 Yes.
 We are actively building our resource library for EOLDN and are happy to accept additional resources.
+You can email resources to help@eoldn.org.
 We will review submitted resources and share them as appropriate.